-(A) IN GENERAL.-A transportation improvement program developed under this subsection for a State shall include Federally supported surface transportation expenditures within the boundaries of the State.

-(B) LISTING OF PROJECTS.-

-(i) IN GENERAL.-An annual listing of projects for which funds have been obligated for the preceding year in each metropolitan planning area shall be published or otherwise made available by the cooperative effort of the State, transit operator, and the metropolitan planning organization for public review.

-(ii) FUNDING CATEGORIES.-The listing described in clause (i) shall be consistent with the funding categories identified in each metropolitan transportation improvement program.

-(C) PROJECTS UNDER CHAPTER 2.---

-(i) REGIONALLY SIGNIFICANT PROJECTS.-Regionally significant projects proposed for funding under chapter 2 of title 23 shall be identified individually in the transportation improvement program.

-(ii) OTHER PROJECTS.-Projects proposed for funding under chapter 2 of title 23 that are not determined to be regionally significant shall be grouped in 1 line item or identified individually in the transportation improvement program.

-(D) CONSISTENCY WITH STATEWIDE TRANSPORTATION PLAN.-Each project shall be-

-(i) consistent with the statewide transportation plan developed under this section for the State;

-(ii) identical to the project or phase of the project as described in an approved metropolitan transportation plan; and

-(iii) in conformance with the applicable State air quality implementation plan developed under the Clean Air Act (42 U.S.C.
-7401 et seq.), if the project is carried out in an area designated as a nonattainment area for ozone, particulate matter, or carbon monoxide under part D of title I of that Act (42 U.S.C.
+- (A) In general.--A transportation improvement program developed under this subsection for a State shall include fFederally supported surface transportation expenditures within the boundaries of the State. - (B) Listing of projects.-(i) In general.-An annual listing of projects for which funds have been obligated infor the preceding year in each metropolitan planning area shall be published or otherwise made available by the cooperative effort of the State, transit operator, and the metropolitan planning organization for public review. - (ii) Funding categories.-The listing described in clause (i) shall be consistent with the funding categories identified in each metropolitan transportation improvement program. - (C) Projects under chapter 2 of title 23.-- - (i) Regionally significant projects.-Regionally significant projects proposed for funding under chapter 2 of title 23 shall be identified individually in the transportation improvement program. - (ii) Other projects.--Projects proposed for funding under chapter 2 of title 23 that are not determined to be regionally significant shall be grouped in 1 line item or identified individually in the transportation improvement program. - (D) Consistency with statewide transportation plan.--Each project shall be- - (i) consistent with the statewide transportation plan developed under this section for the State; - (ii) identical to the project or phase of the project as described in an approved metropolitan transportation plan; and - (iii) in conformance with the applicable State air quality implementation plan developed under the Clean Air Act (42 U.S.C.
+7401 et seq.), if the project is carried out in an area designated as a nonattainment area for ozone, particulate matter, or carbon monoxide under part D of title 1 of that Act (42 U.S.C.
 7501 et seq.).

-(E) REQUIREMENT OF ANTICIPATED FULL FUNDING.-The transportation improvement program shall include a project, or an identified phase of a project, only if full funding can reasonably be anticipated to be available for the project within the time period contemplated for completion of the project.

-(F) FINANCIAL PLAN.-

-(i) IN GENERAL.-The transportation improvement program may include a financial plan that demonstrates how the approved transportation improvement program can be implemented, indicates resources from public and private sources that are reasonably expected to be made available to carry out the transportation improvement program, and recommends any additional financing strategies for needed projects and programs.

-(ii) ADDITIONAL PROJECTS.-The financial plan may include, for illustrative purposes, additional projects that would be included in the adopted transportation plan if reasonable additional resources beyond those identified in the financial plan were available.

-(G) SELECTION OF PROJECTS FROM ILLUSTRATIVE LIST.---

-(i) NO REQUIRED SELECTION.-Notwithstanding subparagraph (F), a State shall not be required to select any project from the illustrative list of additional projects included in the financial plan under subparagraph (F).

-(ii) REQUIRED ACTION BY THE SECRETARY.-Action by the Secretary shall be required for a State to select any project from the illustrative list of additional projects included in the financial plan under subparagraph (F) for inclusion in an approved transportation improvement program.

-(H) PRIORITIES.-The transportation improvement program shall reflect the priorities for programming and expenditures of funds, including transportation enhancement activities, required by this chapter and title 23.

-(6) PROJECT SELECTION FOR AREAS OF LESS THAN 50,000 POPULATION.-
+- (E) Requirement of anticipated full funding.--The transportation improvement program shall include a project, or an identified phase of a project, only if full funding can reasonably be anticipated to be available for the project within the time period contemplated for completion of the project. - (F) Financial plan.-(i) In general.- The transportation improvement program may include a financial plan that demonstrates how the approved transportation improvement program can be implemented, indicates resources from public and private sources that are reasonably expected to be made available to carry out the transportation improvement program, and recommends any additional financing strategies for needed projects and programs. - (ii) Additional projects.-The financial plan may include, for illustrative purposes, additional projects that would be included in the adopted transportation plan if reasonable additional resources beyond those identified in the financial plan were available. - (G) Selection of projects from illustrative list.-- - (i) No required selection.--Notwithstanding subparagraph (F), a State shall not be required to select any project from the illustrative list of additional projects included in the financial plan under subparagraph (F). - (ii) Required action by the secretary.--Action by the Secretary shall be required for a State to select any project from the illustrative list of additional projects included in the financial plan under subparagraph (F) for inclusion in an approved transportation improvement program. - (H) Priorities.--The transportation improvement program shall reflect the priorities for programming and expenditures of funds, including transportation enhancement activities, required by this chapter and title 23. - (65) Project selection for areas of less than 50,000 population.-(A) In general.-Projects carried out in areas with populations of less than 50,000 individuals shall be selected, from the approved transportation improvement program (excluding projects carried out on the National Highway System and projects carried out under the bridge program or the